Synchronization and phase transition of two-dimensional self-rotating clock models

 Besides synchronous oscillation and quasi-long-range order, the 2D synchronized phase exhibits another crucial property: its coherence time diverges with the system size, signaling the emergence of a time crystal~\cite{sacha_time_2017,Colloquium_crystals,Classical_Crystals,yao_classical_2020,Observation_time,wu_dissipative_2024}.
 To quantify this, we compute the autocorrelation function of the magnetization components:

 Note that $\langle M_{x,y}\rangle_t=0$.
 Fig.~\ref{Fig:KT}(d) displays $C_{M_{x}}(\tau)$ of the synchronized phase for different system sizes $L$.
 The coherence time $\tau_c$ is defined as the time when the envelope of $C_{M_{x}}(\tau)$ decays to $e^{-1}$.
 A key finding is a power-law divergence of $\tau_c$ with $L$, with a fitted exponent $2.02\pm0.06$ (Fig.~\ref{Fig:KT}(e)).
-This $\tau_c(L)\sim L^d$ scaling indicates that in the thermodynamic limit, the synchronized phase of the 2D self-rotating clock model constitutes a continuous time crystal~\cite{oberreiter_stochastic_2021,Nonreciprocal_pre}, exhibiting long-range temporal order through persistent coherent oscillations and breaking the continuous time translation symmetry.
+This $\tau_c(L)\sim L^\mathrm{d}$ scaling indicates that the synchronized phase of the 2D self-rotating clock model behaves as a continuous time crystal within observation scales~\cite{oberreiter_stochastic_2021,Nonreciprocal_pre}, exhibiting long-range temporal order through persistent coherent oscillations and breaking the continuous time translation symmetry.

 Similar to the equilibrium 2D quasi-long-range ordered phase~\cite{kosterlitz_ordering_1973,einhorn_physical_1980}, the critical synchronized phase also features bound topological defect pairs: oppositely rotating vortex-antivortex pairs, manifesting as spiral core pairs.
 A defect pair is stochastically excited at nearby locations.
 After a finite lifetime, they randomly annihilate, forming 2D spherical or plane waves that widen and eventually dissipate (Fig.~\ref{Fig:spiral}(a)).
 Due to self-rotation and wave propagation, spiral core pairs disrupt global order more strongly than equilibrium vortex pairs ($\eta_{1}^{R}(f=0.1)>\eta_{1}^{R}(f=0)\approx0.234$~\cite{clock_2019}).
-In both equilibrium and non-equilibrium high-temperature BKT phase transitions, vortex pairs unbind, because of thermal fluctuations.
+In both equilibrium and non-equilibrium high-temperature BKT phase transitions, vortex pairs unbind, due to thermal fluctuations.